impress-org/givewp/readme.txt

 = 3.17.2: November 6th, 2024 =
 * Fix: Resolved an issue with the Donor Wall shortcode and block filtering by only_comments
 * Fix: Resolved a WordPress 6.7 styling compatibility issue with the visual form builder
+* Fix: Resolved an issue where Stripe Payment Element was causing an error when donation amount is zero
 * Security: Removed Faker PHP library from production to prevent malicious direct access
 * Security: Further improved our data sanitization and validation across all of GiveWP to prevent malicious serialized data
 * Dev: Resolved php 8.1 compatibility warnings for Give_Addon_Activation_Banner, Give_License, and CurrencySwitcherSetting classes,